opencv/opencv/doc/tutorials/introduction/crosscompilation/arm_crosscompile_with_cmake.rst

 Enable hardware optimizations
 -----------------------------

-Depending on target platfrom architecture different instruction sets can be used.
+Depending on target platform architecture different instruction sets can be used.
 By default compiler generates code for armv5l without VFPv3 and NEON extensions.
 Add ``-DUSE_VFPV3=ON`` to cmake command line to enable code generation for VFPv3 and ``-DUSE_NEON=ON`` for using NEON SIMD extensions.